miyl/university/code/README.md

 - Own API for JQuery/JS
 - JQuery dynamic updates
 - Third party API integration
-- CUD on courses.
+- Create + Update on courses.
 In add you need to be able to add any teachers
 - My courses
 - Student signup requests